wangziqi2013/HPCA-2023-Rebuttal/README.md

 Second, programmers should be able to use `LD_PRELOAD` to override the existing `malloc` library and replace it with ours to support inter-block compression.
-Currently, our implementation can be compiled into a `.so` file and can be `LD_PRELOAD`'ed into many applications without breaking them (e.g., try `LD_PRELOAD=./malloc_2d.so ls -al`; Due to time constraints we are still debugging it, so there can be occasional crashes).
+Currently, our implementation can be compiled into a `.so` file and can be `LD_PRELOAD`'ed into many applications without breaking them (e.g., try `LD_PRELOAD=./malloc_2d.so ls -al`).
+We tested our implementation on many real-world, complicated scenario such as on g++ compiling the library itself.
+All tests are passed without crashes.

 Build Instructions
 ------------------